datarootsio/databooks/CONTRIBUTING.md

 ## Publishing

-Publishing is automatically done via [Github Actions](https://github.com/features/actions) to PiPy.
+Publishing is automatically done via [Github Actions](https://github.com/features/actions) to PyPI.
 After published, a new tag and release are created.
 A new docs version is also published if all previous steps are successful.

 ## Contributors 👨‍💻👩‍💻